District of Columbia

 A. Vote

 Prior to the 2020 act, a resident of the District of Columbia who was convicted of a felony could vote if not actually incarcerated.
 D.C.
-Code § 1-1001.02(2)(D) (defining “qualified elector to include a person who is “not incarcerated for a crime that is a felony in the District).
+Code § 1-1001.02(2)(D)(2019)(defining “qualified elector to include a person who is “not incarcerated for a crime that is a felony in the District”).
 A person incarcerated for a misdemeanor violation of D.C.
 Code §§ 1-1001.14 (corrupt election practices), 1-1105.07 (lobbying violations), or 1-1107.01 (miscellaneous provisions under election laws chapter) also lost the right to vote during the period of incarceration.
-D.C.
-Code § 1-1001.02(7) (violations of §§ 1-1001.14, 1-1105.07, and 1-1107.01 included in definition of “felony” for purposes of qualification to vote).

-B. Office, jury
+B. Office, jury eligibility

-A convicted person may not serve as a personal representative in probate of an estate if his sentence has not expired or has expired within 10 years (unless pardoned on the basis of innocence). § 20-303(b)(4).
-Occupational licenses may be revoked because of a conviction.
-See, e.g., § 3-1205.03(a)(1) (heath care); § 25-301(a)(3)-(4) (liquor license); § 3-509(a)(2) (veterinarian).
+A person may not serve as a personal representative in probate of an estate if they have “been convicted and not pardoned on the basis of innocence of a felony in the District of Columbia or of an offense in any other jurisdiction which, if committed in the District of Columbia, would be a felony and the sentence imposed for such conviction has not expired or has expired within the past 10 years.” § 20-303(b)(4).
+Occupational licenses in a few cases may be revoked because of a conviction.
+See, e.g., § 3-1205.03(a)(1) (health care); § 25-301(a)(3)-(4) (liquor license, felony within 10 years, misdemeanor within five).
 See generally Washington Lawyer’s Committee for Civil Rights & Urban Affairs, The Collateral Consequences of Arrests and Convictions under D.C., Maryland, and Virginia Law (Oct.
-2014), available at http://www.washlaw.org/pdf/wlc_collateral_consequences_report.pdf.
+2014).

 C. Firearms

 D.C.
 Code § 7-2502.03: In order to possess a firearm, a person must be registered.
-Certain classes of people are prohibited from registering by virtue of a conviction record.
+Certain people are prohibited from registering by virtue of a conviction record.
 In order to register a firearms, a person “must not been convicted of a weapons offense (but not an infraction or misdemeanor violation [of specified statutes] or a felony in this or any other jurisdiction (including a crime punishable by imprisonment for a term exceeding one year).” § 7-2502.03(2).
 In addition, a person may not be under indictment for a crime of violence or a weapons offense, or convicted during the last five years of a drug offense, offenses involving assaults or threats, or two or more DUI of misdemeanor crime of violence or stalking. § 7-2502.03(3), (4).
 A person also may not be licensed if, within the 5-year period immediately preceding the application, he was acquitted of any criminal charge by reason of insanity or was adjudicated a chronic alcoholic by any court, unless the person can present “a medical certification indicating that the applicant has recovered from such insanity or alcoholic condition and is capable of safe and responsible possession of a firearm.”

 This statute does not specify any relief for a person disqualified by virtue of a criminal conviction, though a presidential pardon would be sufficient to eliminate conviction-related firearms disabilities.